PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * added a hint to updateInFilesReturnPandaIDs
+  * added getFilesInUseForAnal
   * set sources for ES
   * added a hint to getJobIDsInTimeRangeLog
   * removed write spaces from md5sum/checksum in peekJobLog